dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 The program has been set up as a “protected” program, meaning that users are able to search in other org units beyond the ones they have rights to, but if they want to access records in a different facility, they must use the “breaking the glass” function and not down why they are accessing records in a different organisation unit.

-Note that the breaking the glass feature is not supported in Android 2.3 and android users are unable to search other organisation units when the program is set as protected. <https://docs.dhis2.org/2.35/en/dhis2_android_capture_app/programs.html#breaking-the-glass>
+Note that the breaking the glass feature is not supported in Android 2.3 and android users are unable to search other organisation units when the program is set as protected.
+More information about [Breaking the glass](#capture_app_programs_breaking_the_glass)

 #### Enrollment Details